 Being thankful to those around you will help foster your people skills and show your appreciation.
-Others will notice your gratitude and in turn want to pursue a relationship with you.
-Those who practice gratitude have tend to be less narcissistic thinking more about helping others.
-Your partner while feel more satisfied with the relationship when gratitude is given in daily interactions according to a 2013 study.
+Others will notice your gratitude and in turn, want to pursue a relationship with you.
+Those who practice gratitude have tended to be less narcissistic thinking more about helping others.
+Your partner while feeling more satisfied with the relationship when gratitude is given in daily interactions according to a 2013 study.

-9. You will feel your life has purpose:
+9. You will feel your life will have purpose

 Want to know how to easily incorporate gratitude in your life?
 Contact me HERE!